objectbox/objectbox-dart/objectbox/example/README.md

   // to store the database in.
   WidgetsFlutterBinding.ensureInitialized();

-  objectbox = ObjectBox();
+  objectbox = await ObjectBox.create();
-  await objectbox.init();

   runApp(MyApp());
 }
 ```

-Here the `Store` remains open throughout the lifetime of the app,
+Then the `Store` remains open throughout the lifetime of the app.
-this is typically fine and recommended for most use cases.
+This is typically fine and recommended for most use cases.

 ### Dart CLI apps